For audio and video conferencing there are a range of options from simple low-cost desktop solutions to more sophisticated facilities.

 The disadvantages are:

 Equipment can be expensive, starting around two thousands pounds for a basic system.
-Often have to travel to a room where the system is based Difficult to share PC material
+Often have to travel to a room where the system is based, and it is difficult to share PC material.

 In addition, dedicated departmental or institutional videoconferencing suites in HEIs are likely to have some or all of the following: